 Fine-Tuning Your Client/Server Configuration

-You can fine-tune your client/server system with server load-balancing.
+You can fine-tune your client/server system with server load-balancing and client thread use of pool connections.
 For example, you can configure how often the servers check their load with the cache server

 load-poll-interval property, or configure your own server load metrics by implementing the